 Since day one, the 2002 Australian Open had been one of the most unpredictable tournaments in tennis history.
 Although Lleyton Hewitt had clinched the world No 1 spot at the end of 2001, there had not been a real leader on the Tour that year, and the last four major tournaments had seen four different champions.

 When the quarter-finals began, all the observers thought the future champion was in the top part of the draw, where Marcelo Rios, Tommy Haas and Safin were contending for a spot in the final.
 Amongst these talented players, it was Safin who made his way into the last round, where he faced Johansson, who qualified for the final without having beaten a single top 20 player.
-Needless to say, the Russian was the crowds and the expert’s favourite.
+Needless to say, the Russian was the pundit’s pick.